mikekenneth/genesis_data_generator/readme.md

 <h1 align="center">Genesis: Fake Data Generator</h1>

 ## What is it?
-Fake Data Generator designed to send data to multiple destinations such as "Kafka Topics", "Web API" &amp; "Files".
+Fake Data Generator designed to send data to multiple destinations such as "Kafka Topics", "Web API" , "Databases", &amp; "Files".
 More destinations will be added eventually if needed.

 ## Use Case